Kozea/Radicale/DOCUMENTATION.md

 _(>= 3.7.8)_

-The maximum of generated entries of a rrule.
+The maximum of generated entries of an rrule of an vevent.
+Large time frames of RRULE by COUNT or UNTIL could generate a lot of occurrences based on the time frame supplied.
+This setting limits the lookup to prevent potential denial of service attacks on large time frames.
+If the limit is reached, an HTTP error is thrown instead of accepting the item.

 Default: `10000`

 ##### timeout